 A few tanning lotions include sunscreens, ranging from SPF 4 to 15.
 As with other sunscreens, these provide protection for up to two hours after application.
 Protection does not last for the length of the tan.

 Cancer Council recommends using a sunscreen that is SPF 30 or higher.
 Reapply sunscreen every two hours.
 Remember to use it together with other sun protection measures:

 The range of tanning products available includes:

 - bronzers and tinted sunscreens – tinted cosmetic and sun protection products such as moisturisers, foundation, powders and sunscreen.
-Bronzers provide the skin with temporary colour that, unlike dyes, wash off with soap and water
+Bronzers provide the skin with temporary colour that, unlike dyes, washes off with soap and water

-- spray tanning booths – these use mister spray guns to apply an even coat of fake tan solution to all, or parts of, the body.
+- spray tanning booths – these use mist spray guns to apply an even coat of fake tan solution to all, or parts of, the body.
 They are often found at beauty salons, hairdressers and some gymnasiums.